 There is no universal price on the chainsaw, as it all depends on the area you live in and if there is any promotion or discount provided by the retailer.
 But for comparison purposes, the Stihl chainsaw tends to be cheaper than the Husqvarna.

 The general belief is that, if you want a budgeted home use chainsaw, then you should buy a Stihl or even a brand like Ryobi.
 But if you’re looking for a professional-grade chainsaw or need it for heavy use, then you should choose a Husqvarna.

 On a price front alone, the Stihl chainsaw gives you more value as their chainsaw is cheaper than the Husqvarna.

 But remember that price is only one consideration.
 As the Stihl has a lower warranty than the Husqvarna chainsaws and you get more options with a Husqvarna saw.

 However, for simple personal needs, the Stihl gives you better pricing flexibility than the Husqvarna.

 Stihl vs. Husqvarna: Which Should You Choose?

-Stihl is a well-known brand and provides chainsaw for a wide range of use and has different designs and features.
+Stihl is a well-known brand and provides chainsaws for a wide range of use and has different designs and features.
 The chainsaw is easy to operate and far more straightforward to maintain than the Husqvarna.

 Husqvarna, on the other hand, is a very able and versatile tool with lots of features and options to choose from.
-It has some features that give it an edge over the Stihl, such as longer warranty time for both personal and professional users on the tool and battery.
+It has some features that give it an edge over the Stihl, such as a longer warranty time for both personal and professional users on the tool and battery.

 Choose Stihl if you want: